studersi/test-4/tutorial-7/README.md

 crs/rules/RESPONSE-980-CORRELATION.conf
 ```

 The rule files are grouped in request and in response rules.
 We start off with an initialization rule file.
 There are a lot of things commented out in the `crs-setup.conf` file.
 These values are simply set to their default value in the 901 rule file.
-Then follows two application specific rule files for Wordpress and Drupal; followed by an exceptions file that is mostly irrelevant to us.
+This helps to clean the config neat and tidy and still all default settings being applied.
+Then we have two application specific rule files for Wordpress and Drupal; followed by an exceptions file that is mostly irrelevant to us.
 Starting with 910, we have the real rules.

 Every file is dedicated to a topic or type of attack.
-The core rules occupy the ID namespace from 900.000 to 999.999.
-The first three digits correspond with the three digit prefix in the rule id.
-This means the IP reputation rules in `REQUEST-910-IP-REPUTATION.conf` will occupy the rule range 910.000 - 910.999.
-The method enforcement follows between 911.000 - 911.999, etc..
+The Core Rules occupy the ID namespace from 900,000 to 999,999.
+The first three digits of every rule correspond with three digits in the rule files.
+This means the IP reputation rules in `REQUEST-910-IP-REPUTATION.conf` will occupy the rule range 910,000 - 910,999.
+The method enforcement rules follow between 911,000 and 911,999, etc..
 Some of these rule files are small and they do not use up their assigned rule range by far.
 Others are much bigger and the infamous SQL Injection rules run the risk of touching their ID roof one day.

 An important rule file is `REQUEST-949-BLOCKING-EVALUATION.conf`.
 This is where the anomaly score is checked against the inbound threshold and the request is being blocked accordingly.

-Then start the outbound rules, which are less numerous and basically check for code and error leakages.
+Then start the outbound rules, which are less numerous and basically check for code leakages (stack traces!) and leakages in error messages (which are very helpful if constructing and SQL injection).
 The outbound score is checked in the file with the 980 prefix.

 Some of the rules come with data files.
 These files with a `.data` ending reside in the same folder with the rule files.
 Data files are typically used when the request has to be checked against a long list of keywords, like unwanted user agents or php function names.
 Have a look if you are interested.

-Before and after the rules include, there is a bit of config space reserved.
+Before and after the rules *Include* directive in our Apache configuration file, there is a bit of configuration space reserved.
 This is where we will be handling false alarms in the future.
-Some of them are being treated before the rules are loaded in the configuration; some after the loading.
-We'll return to this further later in this tutorial.
+Some of them are being treated before the rules are loaded in the configuration; some after the *Include* directive.
+We'll return to this later in this tutorial.

-Here is the complete apache configuration including ModSecurity and the core rules:
+For completeness, here is the complete apache configuration including ModSecurity, the Core Rules and all the other config bits from the earlier tutorials that we depend upon:

 ```bash
 ServerName        localhost